encode/uvicorn/NOTES.md

 Q.: Do we need a timeout on the process `join()` method?
 A.: Yes.
 For now let's add a default behavior and then let's add a `--timeout` or `--worker-timeout` in the future.
 Similar to `timeout` and `graceful_timeout` on [gunicorn](https://docs.gunicorn.org/en/stable/settings.html#timeout).

+Q.: Do we need `KeyboardInterruption` exception catch on the main loop?
+A.: ?